TeraProxy/EP-Tracker/README.md

 ![Screenshot](https://i.imgur.com/z9chZyt.png)

 ## Usage
-**By opening the ingame EP menu** you will get a report about your EP level, EP experience and the daily softcap.
+**By opening the ingame EP menu** you will get an EP status report, including: Level, used and total EP, experience and daily softcap.
-**On gaining EP experience** in any form, the module will let you know how much experience you exactly got and how much is left until you only get a reduced amount for the day.
+**On gaining EP experience** in any form, the module will let you know how much experience you exactly got and how much is left until you only get a reduced amount for the rest of the day.

 While in game, open a proxy chat session by typing "/proxy" or "/8" in chat and hitting the space bar.
 This serves as the script's command interface.